olliejames97/bucket-explorer/README.md

 # Using a custom bucket

 1. On the site select the "change" button in the top right
-2. Enter relevant bucket info. in the panel, and press submit
+2. Enter relevant bucket details in the panel, and press submit.
+These details can be stored in localStorage by checking the "Remeber these details?" checkbox

 # Running Locally